-Caught in the midst of a government trying to cover up its' own wrongdoing, 19-year-old (born May 1, 1997) Eddy Loper, a U.S./Canadian citizen by birth, has been a missing person for the last 15 years.
+Caught in the midst of a government trying to cover up its' own wrongdoing, 24-year-old (born May 1, 1997) Eddy Loper, a U.S./Canadian citizen by birth, from his father's viewpoint, has been a missing person for the last 20 years.

 Eddy's father, former New Jersey Sheriff's Officer Scott Loper, has been struggling with the U.S. and Canadian governments for that length of time, demanding a legitimate reason why Canada is denying his parental rights.

 According to U.S. State Department officials, the Canadians, using the dubious defense that Eddy's Canadian mother, Carolyn, was admitted into a witness protection program, are refusing to provide any information regarding Scott's son Eddy or his former wife, Carolyn.

 Carolyn divorced Scott in 2002.
 He was served papers after the proceedings had taken place.
 She was then granted full custody, in a closed hearing in which 11 pages were deleted from the court records which were subsequently sealed.
 Scott was never informed of these proceedings, beforehand or afterwards.
 We have obtained court documents, through confidential sources, stating that Scott is restricted from obtaining any information regarding the closed hearing, the justification for a decision granting full custody to Carolyn, or why Eddy should never see his father again.